Yannael/BigDataAnalytics_INFOH515/README.md

 ### Python

-Install Anaconda Python (see https://www.anaconda.com/download/, choose Linux distribution, and Python 3.6 version for 64-bit x86 systems).
+Install Anaconda Python (see https://www.anaconda.com/download/, choose the latest Linux distribution (Python 3.9 at the writing of these instructions).

 Make sure the binaries are in your PATH.
 Anaconda installer proposes to add them at the end of the installation process.
 If you decline, you may later add